-- tripod - to steady your camera (I for one do not shoot freehand, being a naturally shaky person.)
+- Tripod – to steady your camera (or phone!)
+(I for one do not shoot freehand, being a naturally shaky person.)

-- reflective poster board - to help add strong spots of light from your light source (window)
+- Reflective poster board or reflector – to help add strong spots of light from your light source (window)

-- paper towels & q-tips - to clean up spills
+- Paper towels & cotton swabs – to clean up spills

-4. Composition or ya know, whatever.
-I may be breaking the rules by saying this (please don't take my photographer card away!) but once you learn the rule of thirds, or any other photography tip, forget it!
-Embedding these rules in your mind (and not constantly forcing yourself to stay within a standard) will help you naturally work through composition, but mostly with food you've got to feel it.
-Obviously you want your food to be represented at it's best so look for attractive angles (does your pie have intricate lacing on top? a straight down shot may be fitting).
+Or ya know, whatever… I may be breaking the rules by saying this (please don’t take my photographer card away!) but once you learn the rule of thirds, or any other photography tip, forget it!
+Embedding these rules in your mind (and not constantly forcing yourself to stay within a standard) will help you naturally work through composition, but mostly with food you’ve got to feel it.
+Obviously you want your food to be represented at it’s best so look for attractive angles (does your pie have intricate lacing on top? a straight down shot may be fitting).

 Along with great photos, remember to add recipes (if you created the dish yourself) and please god don’t forget to mention how it tastes!
 I’ve tried a lot of recipes from blogs simply because I couldn’t stop drooling over the descriptions.